Engineering Technology Management (B.S.)

 - Coursework includes topics related to engineering design, production planning, supervision, industry safety, lean six sigma, research and development, project management, and other engineering management topics.
 The program is ideal for the working adult.
 Credit for learning via work experience or professional certification is possible for some courses.

 - The online ETM Degree-Completion Program is open to transfer students who have earned an associate degree in engineering technology or closely related technical area, preferably accredited by the Engineering Technology Accreditation Commission of ABET.
 For important details, see admission requirements.

-The program is open to eligible in-state and many out-of-state applicants.
-The program is closed to students residing in countries other than Canada and the United States (including U.S. Territories).
-The exceptions are U.S. military and State Department personnel and their family members with APO/FPO addresses.
+- The program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
+The program also is open to students in Canada (all provinces).
+The program is closed to students residing in countries other than the U.S. and Canada except for U.S. military and State Department personnel and their family members with APO/FPO addresses.